tillenen/Labnote/Protocols/cell_transfer_and_chamber_assembly.md

 | Lighter    |                              | for ethanol burning                         |

 1.4.
-Put tools and equipment on BSC
+Put tools and equipment into the BSC

 1.5.
 Start BSC sterilization by 15-20 min UV